arne-munch-ellingsen/AIOD-hw-agent/nfd/close_gaps/cpu/README.md

 * CPU model name
 * CPU clockspeed

+and sets appropriate NFD labels reflecting the retrieved valus.

 ## Build and deploy the app
 ```
 # Build container and import into microk8s containerd